 - Determinator: Even though Wuyang is getting a No-Holds-Barred Beatdown by Qingyun when he goes to kill him, the former still staggers towards the latter.

-- Downer Ending/ Kill 'Em All: Erhu is assassinated on orders from Qingyun, Wuyang kills Liansheng because he believes Qingyun's affair with Liansheng motivated the former, and he fulfills the Blood Oath by ending Qingyun's life.
-Wuyang becomes a convenient scapegoat in Qingyun's death, since the Qing lords and the Empress Dowager were plotting to have Qingyun assassinated from the start.
+- Downer Ending: Erhu is assassinated on the Qing lords' orders to Qingyun, Wuyang kills Liansheng because he wrongly believes Qingyun's affair with Liansheng motivated the former, and he fulfills the Blood Oath by ending Qingyun's life.
+Wuyang becomes The Scapegoat in Qingyun's death - a convenience since the Qing lords and the Empress Dowager were already plotting to assassinate Qingyun from the start.
 Wuyang is executed two months later, and the conspiracy is covered up.
+All major characters do not survive.

 - Epic Movie: According to the director, The Warlords isn't meant to be a martial arts film; instead, the movie plays on an individual's affections and camaraderie with their fellow man, citing A Better Tomorrow being a large influence here.

-- A Father to His Men: Erhu deeply cared for his subordinate compared to the other two of The Trio.
-Unfortunately, this trait and using royal treasury to pay the soldiers provided an excuse for the Qing Lords to manipulate Qingyun to assassinate him.
+- A Father to His Men: Erhu deeply cares for his subordinates compared to the other two of the Freudian Trio.
+Deconstructed as this trait and using the royal treasury to pay his soldiers provides an excuse for the Qing lords to manipulate Qingyun to assassinate Erhu.

 - Face Death with Dignity: The Number Two to the dead Suzhou Taiping general quiets his troops just before Wuyang orders the Qing army to execute them.